LCPQ/qcmath/README.md

 As mentioned in the first section, one of the primary objectives of qcmath is to enable newcomers in quantum chemistry to explore and advance their ideas through coding.
 Therefore, it is crucial to provide them with the ability to incorporate their methods into qcmath.
 To facilitate this process, we have developed a notebook example called `module_example.nb` to guide users step-by-step.
 The following outlines the different stages involved in adding a new method to qcmath:

 - The new method needs to be implemented in its notebook
-- Add your method in the `utils/list_method.nb` and specify the dependencies (ex: if post-HF method then dependency->`"RHF"`)
+- Add your method in the `src/utils/list_method.nb` and specify the dependencies (ex: if post-HF method then dependency->`"RHF"`)
-- Add default options in `main/default_options.nb` if needed
+- Add default options in `src/Main/default_options.nb` if needed
-- Add a call to your method in `Main.nb` as
+- Add a call to your method in `src/Main/Main.nb` as
 ```ruby
 NameNewMethod="NameNewMethod"
 If[ToDoModules[NameNewMethod]["Do"] == True,